algonameservice/py-ans-sdk/README.md

 algod_client = "" # set up your algodV2 client
 algod_indexer = "" # set up your algod indexer

+#indexer is not required if the intention is to only resolve .algo names, but it is required to view the names owned by an algorand wallet address
 #indexer and client must point to mainnet

+resolver_obj = resolver.ans_resolver(client)
+(OR)
 resolver_obj = resolver.ans_resolver(client, indexer)
 ```